I welcome the Minister for Transport, Tourism and Sport, Deputy Shane Ross, back to his alma mater.

 Having resolved the traffic issue, the question arises as to what steps are necessary to realise the full potential of the gate and how to reopen it to the public, thereby creating a new focal point and a tourism attraction in the town.
 This needs the co-operation of the OPW, the Department of Culture, Heritage and the Gaeltacht, and the local authority, each of which has a role to play.
 There is no doubt that this is a very challenging proposition, one fraught with difficulty.
 Two major issues present: first, how to arrange safe access into the interior of what is a compact and confined space in a way that is suitable and enjoyable for visitors and, second, how to deal with the building's multiple serious structural issues in a way that preserves its stability and structural integrity.

 The gate building can actually be visited on special arrangement.
-This option has been open to the public previously and was done on a number of occasions on foot of special arrangements made as part of the heritage week, recent fleadhanna cheoil, and the other local festivals that the Senator referenced.
+This option has been open to the public previously and visits were conducted on a number of occasions on foot of special arrangements made as part of heritage week, recent fleadhanna cheoil, and the other local festivals that the Senator referenced.
 I confirm that the building will continue to be available for opening on request for special events.
 These limited openings have proven popular and serve as a direct reminder of the locals' pride in this landmark building and the potential it holds for visitor attractions in Drogheda.

 Bearing that in mind, the OPW and Louth County Council have co-operated since the traffic closure in trying to find a way to have the gate open to the public continuously.

 The council has also prioritised proposals for creating a landscape plan for the surrounding area and developing a public realm project to improve the immediate vicinity of the building.
 However, the single most serious and pressing issue that is causing difficulty and impeding progress is the structural condition of the building.
 This has been prioritised over any other issue since it calls into question the continued stability of the monument.